jlidw/SSIN/README.md

 * For GNN-based solutions, you can refer to their original code: [KCN](https://github.com/tufts-ml/KCN) and [IGNNK](https://github.com/Kaimaoge/IGNNK).

 `dataset_collator`:
-* create_data.py: generate the masked data which will be provided to Trainer.py for training and testing.
+* create_data.py: generate the masked sequences which will be provided to Trainer.py for training and testing.

 `networks`:
 * Include files about the network layers and the model architecture.